Echolyn: Second phase (2000–2017)

 Echolyn formally reformed – without Tom Hyatt – in the spring of 2000.
 Ray Weston took over bass duties and new member Jordan Perlson (a Berklee College of Music graduate and former student of Buzby) supplemented Ramsey on drums and percussion.
 This lineup produced the 2000 album Cowboy Poems Free, a loose concept album centering on Americana, and the 2002 album mei, which contains only a single, 50-minute-long track.

 After playing as a guest with the band in 2002 and early 2003, including their first appearance at the North East Art Rock Festival in June 2002, Tom Hyatt officially rejoined Echolyn.
 The first album from the fully reformed lineup was The End Is Beautiful, released in September 2005.
 Subsequently, the band embarked on their first European tour.
 They also contributed a new track called "15 Days" to the benefit album After the Storm (NEARfest Records), in support of the survivors of the Hurricane Katrina disaster.
 The band was later featured at the inaugural Festival des Musiques Progressives de Montréal in Quebec, Canada, in September 2006.

 2008 saw the release of a newly remastered Cowboy Poems Free as well as solo work from Brett Kull and a second performance at NEARfest.
 Echolyn continued to tour sporadically through 2009.

 On June 19, 2012, Echolyn released a new album.
 It was untitled but referred to informally by the band as just 'echolyn' or 'Window' and sold as both a double CD and as a limited edition two-disc vinyl release (500 copies).
-Subsequently, the band released seven additional tracks through Bandcamp,> including a live track, a remix of "15 Days", outtakes from the album such as "Accumulated Blur", "Moments with No Sound", and other songs written in the same period as the album but not completed in time, including "Crows Fly By" and "Another Stone".
+Subsequently, the band released seven additional tracks through Bandcamp, including a live track, a remix of "15 Days", outtakes from the album such as "Accumulated Blur", "Moments with No Sound", and other songs written in the same period as the album but not completed in time, including "Crows Fly By" and "Another Stone".

 On July 1, 2015, Echolyn opened up a two-week pre-sales window for their eighth studio album, I Heard You Listening, with a public release date of July 31, 2015.
-Initial reviews of the album, like on The Progressive Aspect website, were extremely positive.
+Initial reviews of the album, like on The Progressive Aspect website, were very positive.
 The album was given its debut on the ProgScape Radio Internet radio program on July 15, 2015.